 ISSUES (AND SUPPORTING INFORMATION SOURCES Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Implement Ca lifornia Sustainabl e Frei ght Act Improve freight system efficiency.
-GO-Biz trucks include part of The pro agency efficien accessing the existing true the statewide oject would no efforts to ney. easure would e project area ks or new tru e goods mover of obstruct or in Improve frei a, this may cks that are ment sector. tterfere with ght system Deploy over 100,000 freight vehicles and equipment capable of zero emission operation and maximize both zero and near-zero emission freight vehicles and equipment powered by renewable energy by 2030.
+CalSTA, CalEPA, CNRA, CARB, Caltrans, CEC, GO-Biz trucks include part of The pro agency efficien accessing the existing truce the statewide oject would not efforts to ney. easure would e project area ks or new tru e goods moven of obstruct or in Improve frei a, this may cks that are ment sector. tterfere with ght system Deploy over 100,000 freight vehicles and equipment capable of zero emission operation and maximize both zero and near-zero emission freight vehicles and equipment powered by renewable energy by 2030.
 Consistent.
-The Project would not obstruct of interfere with agency efforts to deploy ove 100,000 freight vehicles and equipment capable of zero emission operation and maximize both zero and near-zero emission freight vehicles and equipment powered by renewable energy by 2030.
+The Project would not obstruct interfere with agency efforts to deploy 100,000 freight vehicles and equipment capable of zero emission operation maximize both zero and near-zero emission the freight vehicles and equipment powered renewable energy by 2030.
 Adopt a Low Carbon Fuel Standard with a Carbon Intensity reduction of 18%.
-CARB interfer Carbon stent.
-The Project would not obstruct or re with agency efforts to adopt a Low a Fuel Standard with a Carbon Intensity ion of 18%.
-Implement the Short-I ived Climate Pollu tant S Strategy (SLPS) by 20 030 40% reduction in methane and hydrofluorocarbon emissions below 2013 levels.
+CARB Consistent.
+The Project would n interfere with agency efforts to Carbon Fuel Standard with a Carreduction of 18%. y efforts to a fforts to adopt a Low Implement the Short-I ived Climate Pollu tant S Strategy (SLPS) by 20 030 40% reduction in methane and hydrofluorocarbon emissions below 2013 levels.
 50% reduction in black carbon emissions below 2013 levels.
 CARB, CalRecycle, CDFA, SWRCB, Local Air Distric ets Consistent.
 These are not emission related to the proposed Project.
-Hence, the proposed Project would not obstruct or interfere agency efforts to reduce SLPS emissions. e proposed By 2019, develop regulations and programs to support organic waste landfill reduction goals in the SLCP and SB 1383.
+Hence, the proposed Project would not obstruct or interfere agency efforts to reduce SLPS emissions.
+By 2019, develop regulations and programs to support organic waste landfill reduction goals in the SLCP and SB 1383.
 CARB, CalRecycle, CDFA SWRCB, Local Air Distric ets Consistent.
-The new development would required through City permitting to imple waste reduction and recycling mean consistent with state and City requirem.
-The Project would not obstruct or into agency efforts to support organic waste law reduction goals in the SLCP and SB 1383. measures quirements. or interfere aste landfill Implement the post-2020 Cap-and-Trade Program with declining annual caps.
-CARB implen provisi obstruc Consistent.
-The Project is not applimplementation of Cap-and-Trade provisions.
-Thus, the Project we obstruct or interfere implementation 2020 Cap-and-Trade Program. le Program would not By 2018, develop Integrated Natural and V Vorking Lands Imp ntation Plan to secur e California's land base Protect land from conversion through conservation easements and other incentives.
-CNRA, Departments Wit and c loes not in ect site is in an clude, or acents.
+The new development we required through City permitting to impusate reduction and recycling meconsistent with state and City requirement.
+The Project would not obstruct or in agency efforts to support organic waste reduction goals in the SLCP and SB 13 measures quirements. or interfere aste landfill Implement the post-2020 Cap-and-Trade Program with declining annual caps.
+CARB Consistent.
+The Project is not applicable implementation of Cap-and-Trade Prog provisions.
+Thus, the Project would obstruct or interfere implementation the p 2020 Cap-and-Trade Program. le Program would not By 2018, develop Integrated Natural and V Vorking Lands Imp ntation Plan to secur e California's land base Protect land from conversion through conservation easements and other incentives.
+CNRA, Departments Wit and c loes not in ect site is in an alcude, or a ents.
 Thus, djacent to,